 Grosche – Kitchenware company offers drop shipping in both Canada and the US, along with wholesale options.

 Wordans – Canadian clothing wholesaler specializing in t-shirts, tank tops, sweatshirts, jackets, hats, work clothes, accessories, etc.

-Nu-Look Fashions – Canadian Fashion wholesaler offering wholesale clothing, including knitwear, formal wear, office wear, sportswear, cruise/resort wear, and evening wear.
+Nu-Look Fashions – Canadian Fashion wholesaler offering wholesale clothing with drop shipping options, including knitwear, formal wear, office wear, sportswear, cruise/resort wear, and evening wear.

 Tee Hatch – Print-on-demand (POD) t-shirts in Vancouver, BC.
 Drop shipping across Canada.

 T-Print Canada – Drop ships custom t-shirts from Alberta.

 Art of Where – On-demand printing of your artwork on their products.
 Drop ships from Montreal, Quebec, or New York.

 Wedding Star – Almost 3000 wedding accessories can be drop shipped to Canada and they pay the duty charges.

 Prepac Manufacturing – Ships ready-to-assemble furniture (manufactured in Canada) from Delta, BC.
 Contact them for more information about wholesale and drop-shipping opportunities.

 GFurn – Drop ships furniture, design lightings and home décor accessories from Montreal.